African Fat-Tailed Gecko Care Page

 African fat-tailed geckos also need an occasional multivitamin, about every fourth feeding.
 Offer according to the instructions on the package.
 If you are using Repashy Calcium Plus or Arcadia EarthPro A, no additional multivitamin is necessary.
 Here are some multivitamin powders we recommend (choose only 1):

-Your gecko should also have access to a small dish or bottle cap of calcium without D3 in the enclosure at all times, allowing them to self-regulate their calcium intake between feedings, if needed.
+Your gecko should also have access to a small dish or bottle cap of calcium without D3 in the enclosure at all times, allowing them to self-regulate their calcium intake between feedings as needed.
+This applies to all enclosures with or without UVB.

 Keeping Your Gecko Hydrated